 Looking for a special gift?
 Say it with chocolates!
-Here are some of the best luxury chocolates in Singapore, from bean-to-bar creations to stunning truffle gift boxes
+Here are some of the best luxury chocolates in Singapore, from bean-to-bar creations to chocolate truffle gift boxes

 If you ask us, every day of the year is the right time for chocolate.
-But all chocolates are not created equal; supermarket chocolates might be ok to satiate a late-night craving, but when it comes to Christmas and Valentine’s Day it’s worth stepping up your game for one of the following luxury chocolate brands (partners take note!).
+But all chocolates are not created equal; supermarket chocolates might be ok to satiate a late-night craving, but when it comes to Valentine’s Day and Christmas it’s worth stepping up your game for one of the following artisanal chocolate brands (partners take note!).
 From limited-edition bonbons to truffles and much more – here’s the best of the best, when it comes to high-end chocolates!
-And best of all, these gourmet chocolate brands all offer online ordering – so no excuses!
+And best of all, most of these gourmet chocolate brands offer online ordering – so no excuses!

 A homegrown brand that’s expanded to 14 locations across the island, Awfully Chocolate clearly knows their stuff.
-We are quite partial to their legendary chocolate cake, but if you’re after something more gift-worthy we suggest opting for one of their gorgeous Chocolate Baton Tins ($10.80 for eleven pieces) or yummy Handmade cookies.
+We are quite partial to their legendary chocolate cake, but if you’re after something more gift-worthy we suggest opting for one of their gorgeous gift sets, yummy handmade cookies or artisanal truffles.

 Awfully Chocolate, Click here for all locations, www.awfullychocolate.com

 Love chocolate and strawberries?
-Rainbowly brings the two together to create delicious, ‘healthier choice’ treats!
+Rainbowly brings the two together to create delicious, ‘healthier choice’ chocolate treats!
 Their strawberries are dipped in milk, white and dark chocolate with signature drizzles and sprinkles, making them the perfect gourmet gift chocolate.
-Every mouthwatering berry is perfectly dipped, handled and decorated with care before being placed in stunning fruit arrangements that will delight the intended recipients – not to mention they are oh-so-Instagram-worthy!
-All of Rainbowly’s fruit arrangements are designed by their passionate in-house fruit artisans and made from the freshest ingredients that you won’t find elsewhere.
+Every mouthwatering berry is perfectly dipped, handled and decorated with care before being placed in stunning fruit arrangements that will delight the intended recipients – not to mention they are totally Instagram-worthy!
+All of Rainbowly’s fruit arrangements are designed by their passionate in-house fruit artisans and made from the freshest ingredients.

 Rainbowly Chocolate Dipped Fresh Fruit Arrangements, email@example.com, Tel (& Whatsapp): (+65) 6900 2188, www.rainbowly.com

-This artisanal chocolatier in lovely Loewen Gardens at Dempsey Hill has everything from Dark Chocolate Raspberry Hearts and Mayan Chili Bonbons to Lemongrass Coconut Truffles and Lemon Pistachio Bonbons for those who prefer slightly fruitier sweets.
+This artisanal chocolatier has everything from Dark Chocolate Raspberry Hearts and Mayan Chili Bonbons to Lemongrass Coconut Truffles and Lemon Pistachio Bonbons for those who prefer slightly fruitier sweets.
 Everything’s made with Belgian couverture and no preservatives.
 We love Anjali’s beautiful packaging, and how they seem to have a new collection for each and every season and occasion.
-Prices from $4 for a chocolate lollipop.

 What kicked off this luxury chocolate project was a simple tailored recipe of chocolate truffles that surprised friends, family and even the baker herself.
 Now, Chocolate Anatomy has moved on to developing exciting new chocolate flavours.
 A very personal and customized experience is offered here, where customers can participate in the creation process and tailor the chocolate to suit their palates.